XinyuKang22/kata-separation-of-concerns/sections/045_refactoring_plan.md

 In particular, we want to avoid burdening clients (callers) of a function or method with having to provide too much information to get the output that they want.
 Likewise, we don't want to expose implementation specific information to callers.

+We also want to know as soon as possible whether the pre-conditions for something have not been satisfied.

 Right now, the responsibilities are:

 | What                     | Where      | When |